tqxli/dannce-pytorch/README.md

 `pip install -e .`

 ## Running demo
 To test your DANNCE installation and familiarize yourself with DANNCE file and configuration formatting, run DANNCE predictions for `markerless_mouse_1`.
-Because the videos are too large to host on GitHub, run the following commands from the base `dannce` repository to download necessary files and place them in each associated location:
+Because the videos and checkpoints are too large to host on GitHub, run the following commands from the base `dannce` repository to download necessary files and place them in each associated location:

 For markerless_mouse_1:
 ```